-· Sediment and Erosion Control Appropriate design and construction methods shall be required during site works to minimise erosion and provide sediment control.
+Sediment and Erosion Control Appropriate design and construction methods shall be required during site works to minimise erosion and provide sediment control.
 In particular, any stockpiled soil will require erosion control measures, such as siltation fencing and barriers, to be designed by others.
 Footings We would recommend that all new footings are taken to and founded directly upon the underlying weathered sandstone bedrock.
 It may be necessary to excavate small level pads if fixing footings directly to bedrock.
-The allowable bearing pressure for footings taken to and socketed into competent sandstone bedrock (Class IV or better) is 1000 kPa .
-Stormwater All stormwater collected from hard surfaces is to be collected and piped to the council stormwater network through any storage tanks or on-site detention that may be required by the regulating authorities, and in accordance with all relevant Australian Standards, and the detailed stormwater management plan by others.
+Stormwater All stormwater collected from the small increase to hard surfaces is to be collected and piped to the existing stormwater system for the property, in accordance with all relevant Australian Standards, and the detailed stormwater management plan by others.
 Inspections It is recommended that the foundation materials of any new footing excavations be inspected and approved by Ascent before steel reinforcement and concrete is placed.